openharmony/docs/en/application-dev/reference/apis-ability-kit/errorcode-ability.md

 **Description**

-This error code is reported when an application is controlled by [Enterprise Device Manager (EDM)](../../enterprise-device-management/enterpriseDeviceManagement-overview.md).
+This error code is reported when an application is controlled by Enterprise Device Manager.

 **Possible Causes**